-The em command invokes a public domain emacs editor that is similar, if not identical, to MicroEMACS.
-Readers who are interested in trying this editor will find a description of it in Appendix III.
-However, most users are already familiar with some other editor, and it is quite easy to transfer text files into hoc with the xopen() or load_file() command.
+The em command invokes a public domain editor that is similar, if not identical, to MicroEMACS.
+Readers who wish to try this editor will find a description of it in Appendix A2.
+However, most users are already familiar with some other editor, and it is quite easy to transfer text files into hoc with xopen() or load_file().